Tennessee–Tombigbee Waterway

 The Tennessee–Tombigbee Waterway (popularly known as the Tenn-Tom) is a 234 mi artificial waterway built in the 20th century from the Tennessee River to the junction of the Black Warrior-Tombigbee River system near Demopolis, Alabama, United States.
 The Tennessee–Tombigbee Waterway links commercial navigation from the nation's midsection to the Gulf of Mexico.
 The major features of the waterway are 234 mi of navigation channels, a 175 ft cut between the watersheds of the Tombigbee and Tennessee rivers, and ten locks and dams.

 The locks are 110 × 600 ft with a depth of 9 ft, the same dimension as those on the Mississippi above Lock and Dam 26 at Alton, Illinois.

 Under construction for 12 years by the U.S. Army Corps of Engineers, the Tennessee–Tombigbee Waterway was completed in December 1984 at a total cost of nearly $2 billion.

 The Tenn-Tom encompasses 17 public ports and terminals, 110000 acre of land, and another 88000 acre managed by state conservation agencies for wildlife habitat preservation and recreational use.

-The Tenn-Tom's Development Authority is located in Columbus, Mississippi.
-The Authority is led by 24 individuals: the Governors of Alabama, Kentucky, Mississippi, and Tennessee, plus five gubernatorial appointees from each of those states.